vision10/mssql-ssrs/README.md

 - `CredentialRetrieval`: Prompt, Store, Integrated, None
 - `WindowsCredentials`: indicates whether the report server passes user-provided or stored credentials as Windows credentials when it connects to a data source.
 - `ImpersonateUser`: indicates whether the report server tries to impersonate a user by using stored credentials.
 - `ImpersonateUserSpecified`: true if the `ImpersonateUser` property should be omitted from the Web service call; otherwise, false.
-The default is false.   catalog=siefuace',
+The default is false.
 - `Prompt`: prompt that the report server displays to the user when it prompts for credentials.
 - `UserName`: auth
 - `Password`: auth